 An exception object MAY contain a property named innerExceptions whose value is an array of zero or more exception objects, each of which is considered a cause of the containing exception.

-If innerExceptions is empty, it SHALL default to an empty array.

 NOTE: There is commonly no more than one inner exception.
 This property is an array to accommodate platforms that provide a mechanism for aggregating exceptions, such as the System.AggregateException class from the .NET Framework.

 External property file format